-The Family Dinner Project is a start-up grassroots movement of food, fun and conversation about things that matter.
+The Family Dinner Project is a growing movement of food, fun and conversation about things that matter.
 We are a nonprofit organization currently operating from the offices of Project Zero at Harvard University.

 Over the past 25 years, research has shown what parents have known for a long time: Sharing a fun family meal is good for the spirit, brain and health of all family members.
 Recent studies link regular family meals with the kinds of behaviors that parents want for their children: higher grade-point averages, resilience and self-esteem.
 Additionally, family meals are linked to lower rates of substance abuse, teen pregnancy, eating disorders and depression.
 We also believe in the power of family dinners to nourish ethical thinking.

 Now, through this movement, families will come together to share their experiences and insights to help each other realize the benefits of family dinners.
 Together, they’ll figure out the resources needed – like tips for setting dinnertime goals, overcoming obstacles such as conflicting schedules and engaging everyone in meaningful conversation – to improve the frequency and quality of their mealtime interaction.

 Our team is ready to help you and your community join The Family Dinner Project.
 Please contact us for more information.